-The Brazilian Terrier has a short, smooth, fine coat that is predominantly white with black, brown or blue markings.
-Tan markings are always present above the eyes, on either side of the muzzle and the inside and edges of the ear.
+Brazilian Terriers have a short, smooth, fine coat that's predominantly white with black, brown, or blue markings.
+The breed has tan markings above the eyes, on either side of the muzzle, and the inside and edges of the ear.